 The aims of this policy are to:

-• Ensure there are effective measure in place to assess the suitability of staff and partners
+- Ensure there are effective measures in place to assess the suitability of staff & partners

-• Ensure that staff are clear about what constitutes appropriate behaviour and professional boundaries
+- Ensure that staff are clear about what constitutes appropriate behaviour & professional boundaries

-• Everyone has the right to be protected from abuse, mistreatment and exploitation
+- Everyone has the right to be protected from abuse, mistreatment, & exploitation

-• We strive to create a culture and environment where everyone is empowered to protect themselves and others
+- We strive to create a culture & environment where everyone is empowered to protect themselves & others

-• We actively promote working together to ensure all children, young people and adults at risk are safeguarded
+- We actively promote working together to ensure all children, young people & adults at risk are safeguarded

-• We have robust and transparent governance arrangements for safeguarding
+- We have robust & transparent governance arrangements for safeguarding

 We will regularly assess the implementation and effectiveness of this policy annually, or whenever there are changes in legislation, government or statutory guidance, personal changes within the organisation or after managing a safeguarding concern.

-Our designated person holds operational responsibility for safeguarding.
-Our designated person is: Wendy Sartain
+Our designated person holds operational responsibility for Safeguarding.

-Staff are expected to ensure that the safety and welfare of children, young people and adults at risk is the primary consideration where no policy, rules or guidelines exist.
+Staff are expected to ensure that the safety & welfare of children, young people & adults at risk is the primary consideration where no policy, rules or guidelines exist.

-Staff have a responsibility to maintain confidence in their suitability to work with children, young people and adults at risk.
-Behaviour and actions that would lead any reasonable person to question motivation, intentions and suitability to work with children, young people and adults at risk must be avoided.
+Staff have a responsibility to maintain confidence in their suitability to work with children, young people & adults at risk.
+Behaviour & actions that would lead any reasonable person to question motivation, intentions, and suitability to work with children, young people & adults at risk must be avoided.

 Staff are expected to:

-- Know who the Designated Persons are and how to contact them.
+- Know who the Designated Persons are & how to contact them

-- Ensure the safety of children, young people and adults at risk at all times.
+- Ensure the safety of children, young people & adults at risk at all times

-- Always act in the best interests of children, young people and adults at risk.
+- Always act in the best interests of children, young people & adults at risk

-- Build balanced relationships with children, young people and adults at risk based on mutual trust.
+- Build balanced relationships with children, young people & adults at risk based on mutual trust

-- Treat all children, young people and adults at risk equally, with respect, dignity and fairness.
+- Treat all children, young people, & adults at risk equally, with respect, dignity, and fairness

-- Respect the views, wishes and feelings of children, young people and adults at risk.
+- Respect the views, wishes and feelings of children, young people, & adults at risk

-- Recognise the developmental needs of children/young people and capacity of children, young people and adults at risk.
+- Recognise the developmental needs of children/young people & capacity of children, young people & adults at risk

-- Help maintain an ethos whereby colleagues, partners, children, young people and adults at risk and their parents/carers feel able to express any concerns comfortably and safe in the knowledge that effective action will be taken as appropriate.
+- Help maintain an ethos whereby colleagues, partners, children, young people & adults at risk & their parents/carers feel able to express any concerns comfortably & safe in the knowledge that effective action will be taken as appropriate

-- Ensure that any concerns or allegations pertaining to the safety and/or welfare of children, young people and adults at risk are recorded and acted upon in accordance with this Policy.
+- Ensure that any concerns or allegations pertaining to the safety and/or welfare of children, young people & adults at risk are recorded & acted upon in accordance with this Policy

-• Encourage and demonstrate consistently high standards of behaviour and understand the types of behaviour that may call into question their suitability to work with children, young people and adults at risk.
+- Encourage & demonstrate consistent high standards of behaviour & understand the types of behaviour that may call into question their suitability to work with children, young people, & adults at risk

-- Be aware that behaviour outside of work time may impact upon their suitability to work with children, young people and adults at risk.
+- Be aware that behaviour outside of work time may impact upon their suitability to work with children, young people & adults at risk

 Staff should never:

-• Use their position of power and influence to intimidate, threaten, coerce, exploit or undermine children, young people and adults at risk.
+- Use their position of power and influence to intimidate, threaten, coerce, exploit, or undermine children, young people, & adults at risk

-- Use their position to gain access to information relating to children, young people and adults at risk for their own or others’ advantage.
-Such information should only be used or shared to protect children, young people and adults at risk and to meet their needs.
+- Use their position to gain access to information relating to children, young people, & adults at risk for their own or others’ advantage.
+Such information should only be used or shared to protect children, young people, & adults at risk & to meet their needs

-Staff should always be supervised by a member of the commissioning organisation when working with children, young people and adults at risk and therefore disclosures should be managed in line with that organisation’s Safeguarding Policy.
+Staff should always be supervised by a member of the commissioning organisation when working with children, young people, & adults at risk & therefore disclosures should be managed in line with that organisation’s Safeguarding Policy.